Canyoning tours FAQ

 08. What do I need to bring and what is provided?

-What you need to bring is describe on each specific trip’s pages.
-It will also appear in your booking email.
-We provide all the specific technical gear you will need.
+Details on what you need to bring are outlined on each trip page and will also be included in your booking email.
+We’ll provide all the necessary technical gear.

 09. How should I dress?